LiuYing-1/ucph-lssl-master-thesis/README.md

 # ucph-lssl-master-thesis

 This is the repository for my master's thesis at the University of Copenhagen on Longitudinal Self-Supervised Learning Methods.
 Hope to investigate the performance of the relatively recent self-supervision methods on longitudinal images.
 Hope this project turns out to be a good one.

-The first ssl technique is going to be used is BYOL.
+## Techniques

+- Bootstrap Your Own Latent (BYOL)